Education - Mary MacKillop Today

 Education

-• Over 250 million children worldwide are unable to read, write, or do basic mathematics, 130 million of whom are in school.
+• Over 600 million children and adolescents worldwide are unable to attain minimum proficiency levels in reading and mathematics, even though two thirds of them are in school.
 [3]

-• Although literacy rates are steadily increasing, there are still 758 million illiterate adults in the world, two-thirds of whom are women.[4]
+• Despite the steady rise in literacy rates over the past 50 years, there are still 773 million illiterate adults in the world, most of whom are women.[4]

-• In third of countries with data, less than 75% of teachers are trained according to national standards.[5]
+• In third of countries with data, less than 80% of teachers are trained according to national standards in 2014.[5]

 • Although Aboriginal and Torres Strait Islander people make up 2.7 per cent of the working age population in Australia, they only represent 1.1 per cent of all university enrolments